- How often should I check in?

 - If the goal's current progress is at least 50% behind expected progress, the goal will be red

-On the goal detail page, open the Actions menu and select Progress Settings.
+On the goal edit page, open the Progress Settings option and update the target value.

-Advanced progress settings can be configured via the Progress Settings section in either the goal create or goal detail page.
-Locate the "Actions" button (signified by an ellipsis) and then select "Progress settings".
-Once in the Progress Settings section, click on the gear icon to open the advanced options.
+Advanced progress settings can be configured via the Progress Settings section in either the goal create or goal edit page.
+Locate the "Actions" button (signified by an ellipsis), select "Edit" and then select "Progress settings".

 Advanced progress settings allow you to set range and reduction settings for your goal.